 From a former business partner:

-In November 2020, market survey agency MSIntelligence (MSI) filed a suit against PMI for the “spoilation by PMI of the intellectual property of MSI as well as the development of unfair competition.”
+In November 2020, market survey agency MSIntelligence (MSI) filed a lawsuit against PMI for the “spoilation by PMI of the intellectual property of MSI as well as the development of unfair competition.”
 The agency states that its study methodology (the intellectual property in question) was developed in 2002 to help PMI assess the illicit tobacco market.
 In legal proceedings launched against PMI in the New York Supreme Court, MSI claims it was dispossessed of this intellectual property by PMI.

 From a competing tobacco company: